ericmoritz/wsdemo/README.md

     cd competition
     supervisord

-You can monitor supervisord by using it's `supervisorctl` command:
+You can monitor supervisord by using the `supervisorctl` command:

-    competition/ $ supervisorctl
+    competition/ $ supervisorctl status

-Next, on the client machine create a `config/demo.config` file:
+Next, on the client machine create a `config/small-scale.config` file:

     [
         {sasl, [